Kari-The-Unicorn/Los-Pollos-Hermanos/README.md

-# Los Pollos Hermanos
+# Los Pollos Hermanos - Restaurant's Website

 Features:

  * Responsive, friendly to many devices
  * Smooth scroll-up button
  * Restaurant's menu that grows enlarges when hovering over with the mouse
- * Location map
+ * Location map with markers (animation marker too) using Google Maps API
  * Menu's graphics and picture with "Taste the family" logo was prepared by me

 Created with: